-Dr. Peña received her B.S. in Biology in 1989 and her M.S. and Ph.D. degrees in Plant Biology in 1994 and 1996, respectively, from the University of Santiago de Compostela (Spain).
-She joined the group of Dr. Carpita at the University of Purdue (West Lafayette, IN) and worked as a Postdoctoral Fellow in fruit ripening and plant growth from 1998 to 2002.
-She joined the group of Dr. York at the CCRC in 2003 and is now an Assistant Research Scientist.
-Dr. Peña has 27 full publications, 1 book charter and 1 patent.
+Dr. Peña received her B.S. in Biology in 1989 and her M.S. and Ph.D. degrees in Plant Science in 1994 and 1996, respectively, from the University of Santiago de Compostela (Spain).
+Prior to joining the CCRC in 2003, she was a Postdoctoral Fellow from 1998 to 2002 in the Department of Botany and Plant Pathology of Purdue University (IN).
+Currently, Dr. Peña is an Associate Research Scientist at the CCRC and funded investigator of the DOE Center for Bioenergy Innovation (CBI).